freeCodeCampLondon/FCCLND/dev/app/data/README.md

 ##### How to add your data to JSON

-You should duplicate/fill in a JSON block of thi kind:
+You should duplicate/fill in a JSON block of this kind:
 ```

           {